 The EPA lists acetaldehyde as a probable human carcinogen.
-Acetaldehyde inhalation is also associated with irritation of eyes, throat and lungs, and long-term effects similar to those of alcoholism.36 Main sources of acetaldehyde include wood burning and car/truck exhaust.
-Acetaldehyde's 2020 average potential cancer risk estimate at Beacon Hill was 2 in one million.
+Acetaldehyde inhalation is also associated with irritation of eyes, throat and lungs, and long-term effects similar to those of alcoholism.34 Main sources of acetaldehyde include wood burning and car/truck exhaust.
+Acetaldehyde's 2023 average potential cancer risk estimate at Beacon Hill was 2.3 in one million.
+The 2023 average is only from samples from 1/1/2023 - 6/23/2023 due to all samples after 6/23/2023 being invalidated.

 Agency efforts that target vehicle exhaust and wood stove emission reductions also reduce acetaldehyde emissions.
-Since 2000, we have found a statistically significant drop in risk from acetaldehyde at an average rate of about 0.1 per million per year.
+Since 2000, we have found a statistically significant drop in risk from acetaldehyde at an average rate of about 0.09 per million per year.
+However, recent years have shown a slight increase.

-Figure 30: Acetaldehyde Annual Average Potential Cancer Risk at Beacon Hill, 2000-2020
+Figure 31: Acetaldehyde Annual Average Potential Cancer Risk at Beacon Hill, 2000-2023